Kelly Slater Diet – A key driver of his success?

 Creating a good range of motion in your body is vital for anyone looking to maintain and preserve their fitness.
-Any repetitive motion will cause strain on the body and often not in equal parts which can lead to injury.
-Kelly has been known to flow in and out of yoga throughout his career, falling back on it as method to bring that range of motion and concentration back to his body and mind.
+Any repetitive motion will cause strain on the body and often not equal parts which can lead to injury.
+Kelly has been known to flow in and out of yoga throughout his career, falling back on it as a method to bring that range of motion and concentration back to his body and mind.
 But it is not just the physical practice of yoga that he enjoys.
 He relishes what yoga teaches about mindfulness and expectation.
 It helps him to keep an open mind.

 I wanna have longevity.
 I wanna be 80 years old and be really strong and fit.

-Kelly Slater is arguably an incredible role model both in and out the water.
-Through his interviews, voice across social media and development of nutritional, easy-access sustainable products (Chia Pod and PURPS), I have personally learnt to be more inquisitive about my food and what I put into my own body.
-He is a great ambassador that your body is your only vehicle and we should take time to not only learn about it, but how we can nourish it from the inside and outside.
+Kelly Slater is arguably an incredible role model both in and out of the water.
+Through his interviews, voice across social media, and development of nutritional, easily accessible, sustainable and nutrient-dense products (Chia Pod and PURPS), I have personally learned to be more inquisitive about my food and what I put into my own body.
+He is a great ambassador that your body is your only vehicle and we should take time to not only learn about it but how we can nourish it from the inside and outside.

 Check out what snowboarder Travis Rice has to say on sustaining his body through diet, and hydration in Snowboarder Travis Rice on sustaining his body through diet, hydration and yoga.